Sofi-bit98/SignLanguage_ArduinoNano33BLESENSE/README.md

 #### Arduino IDE

-Upload the sketch [SignDetection](https://github.com/Sofi-bit98/SignLanguage_ArduinoNano33BLE/) on Arduino.
+Upload the sign-detection-sketch on Arduino.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>